motherjones/image-sidebar/README.md

 ```html
 <iframe frameborder="0" height="198" scrolling="no" src="YOUR INDEX.HTML URL GOES HERE" width="WIDTH YOU WANT"></iframe>
 ```
-That should do it!
+Embed that iframe html in your CMS' source view and that should do it!
 You've made internet!

 ## Questions?